Savernake Forest: History

-First mention of a woodland "Safernoc" was made in AD 934 in the written records of the King Athelstan, but the land passed into Norman ownership soon after the Norman invasion of 1066.
+The first mention of a woodland "Safernoc" was made in AD 934 in the written records of King Æthelstan, but the land passed into Norman ownership soon after the Norman Conquest of 1066.

 The royal forest established in the 12th century covered an area of some 150 sqmi; it extended to the villages of East Kennett, Inkpen and the Collingbournes (west, east and south) while the River Kennet formed its northern limit.
 Savernake Forest was not continuously wooded: Royal forests were a mixture of woodland, copses, common land and rough pasture.

 This was the area of land put into the care of Richard Esturmy after the Norman Conquest.
 Since then Savernake estate and forest has passed down from father to son (or daughter, on four occasions) in an unbroken line of hereditary "forest wardens".
 In 31 generations, it has never once been bought or sold in a thousand years, and today it is the only ancient forest in Britain still in private hands.

 One early high point of the estate's fortunes was in Tudor times.
-The head of the family (Sir John Seymour) was used to welcoming King Henry VIII to the forest, where the king was very keen on deer-hunting.
+The head of the family (Sir John Seymour) was used to welcoming Henry VIII to the forest, where the king was very keen on deer-hunting.
 King Henry stayed at Savernake in 1535, where it is believed that his eye was then taken by his host's daughter, Jane Seymour.
 After the execution of Anne Boleyn in May 1536, they were subsequently married, and Jane was crowned Queen just months later, causing the head of the family at Savernake to suddenly find himself father-in-law to Henry VIII.

-Jane died in childbirth and after marrying a further three wives, Henry himself died ten years later.
-So it fell to Jane's brother Edward Seymour, 1st Duke of Somerset to leave his estate of Savernake Forest in 1547 and to go up to Hampton Court, where for the next five years with the title 'Lord Protector' he was King of England in all but name, while his late sister's young child Edward VI grew old enough to reign alone.
+Jane died in childbirth and after marrying a further three wives, Henry died ten years later.
+So it fell to Jane's brother Edward Seymour, 1st Duke of Somerset to leave his estate of Savernake Forest in 1547 and to go up to Hampton Court, where for the next five years with the title 'Lord Protector' he was King of England in all but name, until his late sister's young child Edward VI grew old enough to reign alone.

 The mid 17th century to mid 18th century saw variations in the size of the forest.
 English deer parks were subject to dis-parking whereby sections of forest and parkland were converted to agriculture.
-Note 1 During parts of this period it was reported that the King's naval officers were far from happy with the state of the forest, finding "but 3 or 4 trees fit for his [the king's] use".
+On occasions during this period it was reported that the King's naval officers were far from happy with the state of the forest, finding "but 3 or 4 trees fit for his [the king's] use".
 The open spaces were found to be "infested with heath, furze, fern [bracken]" and had "coarse turfe".

-In fact dis-parking was very much an on-off affair and it was only the Battle of the Atlantic (commencing 1940) that saw the final dis-parking of England's old deer parks, a result of the need to grow more food during the attempted blockade of the UK by the German U-boat fleets.